-Misconduct or improper behaviour is unacceptable.
+Conduct: Misconduct or improper behaviour is unacceptable.
 It takes many forms.
 Here are examples, but it takes other forms as well:

-- falsification of any record at a placement host, - · giving dishonest or misleading information to us or a placement host, - supplying false, incomplete or misleading information during the application process, - possession of illegal drugs at our Centre or at the site of a placement host, - serious breach of rules of a placement host, - · possession or use of property from us or a placement host without permission, - deliberate damaging our property, - · deliberate damaging property of a placement host, - · violence, intimidation or harassment against another person while on-site, - · making accusations known to be false or with a disregard for the truth, - violence, intimidation or harassment anywhere against one of our staff, - violence, intimidation or harassment anywhere against a staff member of a placement host, - violence, intimidation or harassment anywhere against one of our participants, - · taking another person's property while on-site without permission, - · inappropriately accessing confidential information, - inappropriately disclosing confidential information, - allowing another to use our computer systems using your username and password, - · dishonest financial dealings with us, - · being convicted of any crime, - · conduct in a manner which could reasonably be thought to bring us into disrepute, - · failure to comply with any of our policies, - · failure to maintain appropriate professional boundaries, - failure to disclose a conflict of interest or an apparent conflict of interest, - making frivolous or malicious statements against a staff member or participant, - · behaving dishonestly regarding assessments, - helping another person to behave dishonestly on an assessment, - behaviour which unduly interferes with the learning of another, and - behaviour which interferes with the operation of a placement host.
+- falsification of any record at a placement host, - giving dishonest or misleading information to us or a placement host, - supplying false, incomplete or misleading information during the application process, - possession of illegal drugs at our Centre or at the site of a placement host, - serious breach of rules of a placement host, - possession or use of property from us or a placement host without permission, - deliberate damaging of our property, - · deliberate damaging property of a placement host, - · failure to promptly return, when requested, items we lent to you, - violence, intimidation or harassment against another person, regardless of the location , - making accusations known to be false or with a disregard for the truth, - violence, intimidation or harassment anywhere against one of our staff, - violence, intimidation or harassment anywhere against a staff member of a placement host, - violence, intimidation or harassment anywhere against one of our participants, - taking another person's property, without permission, regardless of the location, - inappropriately accessing confidential information, - inappropriately disclosing confidential information, - allowing another to use our computer systems using your username and password, - dishonest financial dealings with us, - · being convicted of any crime, - · conduct in a manner which could reasonably be thought to bring us into disrepute, - · failure to comply with any of our policies, - · failure to maintain appropriate professional boundaries, - failure to disclose a conflict of interest or an apparent conflict of interest, - making frivolous or malicious statements against a staff member or participant, - · behaving dishonestly regarding assessments, - helping another person to behave dishonestly on an assessment, - behaviour which unduly interferes with the learning of another, and - behaviour which interferes with the operation of a placement host.